natenka/pyneng-book-en/docs/source/book/09_functions/3_func_params_args.rst

 In this case, function has two parameters: username and password.

-The function checks the password and returns False if checks fail and True if password passed checks:
+Function checks password and returns False if checks fail and True if password passed checks:

 .. code:: python